Everything you need to know About Gratuity Law UAE

 What Can Affect Your Gratuity Payout?

 Several factors can impact the final amount.
 The foremost is unpaid leave, which is usually excluded from your total service duration.
-The behaviour of employees during the working period matters.
+Employees dismissed for gross misconduct under Article 44 of the UAE Labour Law may lose their entitlement to gratuity.
 If the termination occurs based on poor discipline, the employee can lose the right to gratuity.

 If you leave the company before the agreed contract period, this may reduce your chances of getting a payout.
 Also, the amount is dependent upon the type of contract, i.e., limited vs. unlimited contracts, as they both are treated differently.